 - Pebble Tossers will not verify hours for out-of-state applicants.

 - Record service hours in the volunteer’s logbook.

 - Record all service hours as they are completed

 - Volunteer hours served with other organizations must include organizational contact information, service date, and service description.
-Verification from the organization where service was completed must be uploaded into your Pebble Tossers dashboard for it to be approved.
+Verification from the organization where service was completed must be uploaded to your Pebble Tossers dashboard for approval.
 A photo of a volunteer sign-in sheet, a photo of the volunteer actively engaged in the volunteer activity, or a letter from the outside organization are acceptable.
 A letter from a parent is not sufficient.